allisonznl/allisonznl.github.io/_posts/2020-09-28-graph-search-algorithms.md

 ## Depth First Search
 Depth-first search (DFS) traverses down a branch to a node furthest from the root before backtracking.
 For this reason, it is better when used on searches for which the goal is far from the start.
 It is very similar to a BFS, but is implemented using a stack (LIFO), so it the deepest nodes will be expanded first.
 DFS can also be implemented recursively.
-Since DFS only needs to store a single path from the root to a leaf node, the standard DFS actually has a much better space complexity than BFS, $O(bm)$, where m is the maximum depth of any node.
+Since DFS only needs to store a single path from the root to a leaf node, the standard DFS actually has a much better space complexity than BFS, O(bm), where m is the maximum depth of any node.
 Unfortunately, the algorithm fails in the case of an infinite-depth space; as a result, it is non-optimal.

 <pre><code class="language-python">
 def depth_first(start, goal, state_graph, return_cost=False):